 *Customers without an establishment in an EU Member State will need to appoint an EU-established intermediary to fulfil their VAT obligations under IOSS.

 If you don’t want to register yourself independently for IOSS and would like some help

-  If you would prefer to concentrate on selling items, we have two excellent options available for customers, where you can use one of our trusted partner solutions – Deloitte or Taxamo.
+If you would prefer to concentrate on selling items, we have an excellent option available for customers, where you can use our trusted partner solution from Taxamo.